IBM/metrics-collector-client-java/README.md

 # Overview

+Metrics Collector Service collects statistics for deployment of a github sample code on Cloud Foundry, Kubernetes, Data Science Experience, OpenWhisk etc.

-This is a Java client that can track and report details of a demo/tutorial that has been deployed to Cloud Foundry.
+This is Java client for Metrics Collector Service.
+It is a module JAR that can track and report details of a demo/tutorial.

 # Usage